 Day 04: Punakha – Paro

-Continuing Bhutan Encompassed Tour, after breakfast walk across the bridge and visit Punakha Dzong, an ancient capital of Bhutan, spanning the MoChu and Pho Chu rivers.
+Continuing Bhutan Encompassed Tour, after breakfast walk across the bridge and visit Punakha Dzong, the ancient capital of Bhutan, spanning the MoChu and Pho Chu rivers.
 It is also the winter capital for the monks and the Je Khenpo (chief abbot) and after the visit drive to Lobeysa for lunch.
-After lunch hike another 20 minutes to Chime Lhakhang, temple of the “Divine Madman” built in 1499 and today it is mostly visited by the women who couldn’t bear Children.
-Also it is known as temple of fertility.
+After lunch hike another 20 minutes to Chime Lhakhang, the temple of the “Divine Madman” built-in 1499 and today it is mostly visited by the women who couldn’t bear children.
+Also, it is known as the temple of fertility.
 After the visit walk back to the road point and then drive Paro via confluence.
-Dinner and overnight at hotel.
+Dinner and overnight at the hotel.

 Day 05: Paro – Depart (By Druk Air)

-Your Bhutan Encompassed Tour terminates today so after breakfast your representative will help you with the exit formalities and bid you farewell and wish you happy journey back home.
+Your Bhutan Encompassed Tour terminates today so after breakfast, your representative will help you with the exit formalities and bid you farewell and wish you a happy journey back home.

 - A sustainable development fee of $65.
 (This sustainable development fee goes towards free education, free healthcare, poverty alleviation, along with the building of infrastructure.)

 - Airport pick-up and drop-off by private vehicle.

 - Monuments entrance fees where applicable